SNDP Movement- Origin, Objectives, Key Reforms

 • Promote social equality by removing caste prejudices and injustices.

-• Uplift the position of backward castes by facilitating easy access to education, respected job opportunities, and lifestyles.
+• Uplift the position of backwards castes by facilitating easy access to education, respected job opportunities, and better lifestyles.

 • Promote the rights of lower castes and remove their ban from entering religious places.